 4. East Boston

 Nicknamed Eastie by its beloved residents, East Boston has a little over 40,000 diverse residents and has seen a lot of transformation especially in the areas around the Maverick T stop.
 One of the most significant issues the neighborhood has faced in the past is its history of crime.

 However, law enforcement efforts and gentrification have contributed to reducing the crime rate 1.29%, a 16% decrease from 2016.
 What’s more, East Boston brands itself as a neighborhood that’s welcoming to members of every race, culture, family size, and sexual orientation.
 Few people outside of East Boston realize that there are quite a few great restaurants to be found here, from Santarpio’s pizza to Taqueria Jalisco.

 Hyde Park is a neighborhood in Boston that is known for being low-crime, and for good reason.
 But what makes people love this town is the fact that it is well-maintained with dashes of green on every corner, offering a respite from the concrete (and brick!) jungle of downtown.
-Despite the 6% increase in crime in 2016, Hyde Park is still one of the least dangerous places in Boston.
+Despite the 6% increase in crime in 2016, Hyde Park is still one of the safest places in Boston.